The E. M. Viquesney Doughboy Database

 A luncheon was served by the Community Club at the Presbyterian Church for the visiting Senator, Congressman, Assemblyman, the County Board of Supervisors and the Legionaires.
 The main event of the afternoon was a baseball game at the local diamond.
 That evening, the Boy Scouts were served a dinner where they were greeted by the Tri-County Scout Executive, W. B. King of Batavia, and nearly all the other diginatares who were present for the day.

-The left hand and/or rifle have been broken and repaired four or more times and a reinforcing bar has been inserted.
-While the rifle is bent, it’s not broken.
-The problems were probably caused by people swinging from the rifle.
-In 1927, a Legion committee went to the high school to ask that people not climb on the Doughboy.
-The rifle sling and some barbed wire are missing, but apart from the bent rifle, the Doughboy appears to be in fine condition - better than most.
-However, the bayonet appears to be partly broken off in the above photo.
+The left hand and/or rifle have been broken and repaired four or more times.
+These problems were probably caused by people swinging from the rifle.
+In 1927, an American Legion committee went to the high school to ask that people not climb on the Doughboy.
+Indeed, until 2012 the rifle barrel still had a pronounced downward bend, and the sling was missing (see photo, above left).

 Links: